AgoraIO-Community/tutoring-reference-app/README.md

     return resource_id, sid
 ```

-With the backend service, complete we can actually implement the cloud recording within our application.
+With the backend service, complete we can implement the cloud recording within our application.
 To do this we need to add our link to the `cloudRecordingUrl` argument within our `AgoraClient`, and set `cloudRecordingEnabled: true` on our `AgoraVideoButtons` widget.

 #### Stop Recording
 To stop the recording we need to implement another function on the backend.
 Nothing else needs to be done on the front end side, since that is taken care of by the UI Kit.
 We just need a working endpoint that follows the `/stop-recording/<--Channel Name-->/<--SID-->/<--Resource ID-->` format.